-Don’t substitute dried herbs – What really makes chimichurri shine is the fresh oregano leaves.
-I so rarely see fresh oregano used in cooking outside of Greek dishes, and it really makes the flavor of the chimichurri unique.
+Don’t substitute dried herbs – What really makes chimichurri shine is the fresh herbs.
+I so rarely see fresh oregano leaves used in cooking outside of Greek dishes, and it really makes the flavor of the chimichurri unique.
 Make sure not to substitute dried oregano!